ldecicco-USGS/owi-blog/content/fileOptions.md

 feather_df <- read_feather(file_name)
 ```

-`read_feather` includes an argument “columns” to only load specific
-columns into memory.
-This improves the load time if there are many
-columns that aren’t needed.
+`read_feather` includes an argument "columns" to only load specific columns into memory.
+This improves the load time if there are many columns that aren't needed.

 ``` r
 min_bytes <- 100000